home-assistant/developers.home-assistant/docs/hassio_addon_presentation.md

 ## Add-on icon & logo

 A picture is worth a thousand words.
 Therefore, your add-on can be improved by adding a proper image icon and logo.
-Those images are used when showing your add-on in the Home Assistant Hass.io panel and which will significantly improve the visual representation of your add-on.
+Those images are used when showing your add-on in the Home Assistant Supervisor panel and which will significantly improve the visual representation of your add-on.

 Requirements for the logo of your add-on: